HVOSTOVSKY/DDRK-Omega-Sampler/README.md

 This project has an unusual but fully transparent development lineage:

 1. **Original concept & prototype (v1.0)**
-   Created by **[@yourhandle]** — the core idea of a hybrid phase-based sampler with high-order integrators, SDE noise masking, and SABER temporal stabilization.
+   Created by **HVOSTOVSKY** — the core idea of a hybrid phase-based sampler with high-order integrators, SDE noise masking, and SABER temporal stabilization.

 2. **Local AI agent audit loop**
    The codebase was iteratively reviewed by a local AI assistant, catching architectural inconsistencies and proposing mathematical improvements (adaptive order, sigma-aware schedules, FM/EDM branching).